Allocate your Estate and choose what happens if someone can't take their share

 - Using nicknames or informal organisation names (use full legal names; add charity register details when possible).

-- Leaving all recipients on the same condition when your intent differs (e.g., family vs charities).
+- Leaving all recipients on the same If unable to take option when your intent differs (e.g., family vs charities).

 Most people:

-Split the residue between close family and use Per Stirpes for them; charities are often set to No Substitution.
+Split the residue between close family and use Family line for them; charities are often set to Other beneficiaries.

 Note: